Hussein-Mahfouz/flowcluster/README.md

 Finally, cluster the flows using DBSCAN.
 Adjust `eps` and `minPts` to control cluster tightness and minimum cluster size.
-Cluster composition is greatly affected by these prameters.
+Cluster composition is determined by these DBSCAN parameters.

 ``` r
 # Cluster flows using DBSCAN